sebastiantoh/tp/docs/DeveloperGuide.md

 The below activity diagram shows the overall process of execution of `sale add <args>`.

-In order to ensure data cleanliness and that the inputs by the users are valid, errors are thrown at various stages if:
+In order to ensure data cleanliness and that the inputs by the users are valid, exceptions are thrown at various stages if:
 * Incorrect command format is used (e.g. missing/incorrect prefixes)
 * Invalid index/values provided (e.g. alphabetical characters provided for numerical fields such as `Quantity`)

-* Sale object provided already exists
+In the occasion that the Sale object provided already exists, an exception is not thrown.
+This is because the `sale add <args>` command has the ability to add sales to multiple contacts.
+Throwing an exception would halt the execution of the command, which may cause the other sales specified in the command to not be added.
+Instead, sales identified as duplicates are not added to StonksBook, stored in a list.
+This list of duplicate sales is printed to the user along with a corresponding error message.

 ![AddSaleActivityDiagram](images/AddSaleActivityDiagram.png)